mlauter/upcoming-elections/README.md

 # Overview

-This is a [go](https://golang.org/) implementation of the Democracy works upcoming elections practical excercise.
+This is a [go](https://golang.org/) implementation of the Democracy works upcoming elections practical exercise.
 Along with go standard library packages, it uses the [gorilla](https://www.gorillatoolkit.org/) web toolkit for routing, csrf tokens, and converting form data to go structs.

 ## Running